bencline1/Allpix_GaAs/doc/usermanual/objects.md

 ##### PropagatedCharge

 The set of charge carriers propagated through the silicon sensor due to drift and/or diffusion processes.
-The object should store the final position of the propagated charges.
+The object should store the final **local** position of the propagated charges.
 This is either on the pixel implant (if the set of charge carriers are ready to be collected) or on any other position in the sensor if the set of charge carriers got trapped